Radio 2 in the Park: Live in Hyde Park 2018

 The 2018 festival in a day was held on 9 September.
-Carrie Underwood was originally scheduled to perform but had to pull out due to illness and was replaced by The Shires.
+Carrie Underwood was scheduled to perform but had to pull out due to illness and was replaced by The Shires.
 The festival featured a special edition of PopMaster with Ken Bruce and Sounds of the 80s with Gary Davies plus a DJ set from Craig Charles.
 During the headline set, Rick Astley and Jason Donovan appeared as special guests.